 See more on that story in a great piece by the New York Times.
 Technology limits our ability to connect with others on a human level.

-It also Affects the Brain Negatively in ways that can really impact grades, attitude, and relationships.
+It also Affects the Brain Negatively (click to read my article on how) in ways that can really impact grades, attitudes, and relationships.

 It has a place in our world, to be sure, but it should not be something that goes unchecked